 Named the Most Influential Gay Person in the UK on The Independent on Sunday’s Pink List in 2010, Gareth’s support of LGBT+ rights has had a long-lasting impact.
-Recently, Gareth has released his bestselling autobiography, Proud, been named Stonewall’s Hero of the Year and honoured with a CBE for services to sport and health.
+Recently, Gareth has released his bestselling autobiography, Proud, and has been named Stonewall’s Hero of the Year and honoured with a CBE for services to sport and health.
+In recognition of his remarkable advocacy whilst campaigning with TackleHIV, Gareth was selected to become a Doctor of Science at the Queen Mary University London.

 “I would like to add my personal thanks to Gareth for his openness and for helping to move the dial on D&I in bp considerably.
 It was an honour to be on the call with him”